 The strategic information program of Dayton Public Schools will be coordinate in nature.
-Specifically, the Office of Strategic Communication retains responsibility for and direct authority over the public information program of the entire district as authorized and instructed by the superintendent of schools.
+Specifically, the Public Information Office retains responsibility for and direct authority over the public information program of the entire district as authorized and instructed by the superintendent of schools.
 However, recognizing the complexities involved in disseminating information in a system of Dayton's size, specific responsibilities will be assigned, as the need arises, to those units best equipped to handle them.

 The principal or his/her designee is the media contact for the individual school.
-All media inquiries to the Office of Strategic Communication pertaining to a specific school will be coordinated through the appropriate principal.
-Conversely, the principal is expected to coordinate requests for media coverage through the Office of Strategic Communication.
+All media inquiries to the Public Information Office pertaining to a specific school will be coordinated through the appropriate principal.
+Conversely, the principal is expected to coordinate requests for media coverage through the Public Information Office.

 Principals should be adequately prepared to discuss their schools' policies and programs when called upon to do so.
 Principals are not, however, expected to address matters pertaining to board or central administration policies or procedures.
 If such inquiries are made during an interview, a principal should not hesitate to send the reporter back to the public information office for further referral.
 The guidelines below apply also to department and program heads.

 When a publicity request is made from the building level to the Public Information Office as a result of a school achievement or event, the Public Information Office will issue the proper notification to the appropriate news media.
 This is done with the understanding that the school initiating the request is prepared to receive news media in the building and give them the information and access to cover the story.

 When a request is initiated by a media representative to enter the school as a result of an independent school-related story on which the reporter is working, the Public Information Office will notify the principal.
 The media must supply the following information:

 - the date and general time of day a reporter wants to come into the school

 - to whom the reporter wants to talk

 - for what reason